 In a lockdown situation, the protocol is reversed.
 Security’s job is to secure the facility from an internal or external threat by controlling all entry and exit points.
 They ensure doors are locked, access is restricted, and everyone remains in a secure location until the threat is neutralized.
 These clear, practiced plans are fundamental to protecting hundreds or even thousands of people within the hospital’s walls.

-Coordinating with Law Enforcement
+Working Seamlessly with Law Enforcement

 During a major crisis, hospital security and local law enforcement must work as a single, cohesive unit.
 Emergency protocols establish a clear chain of command and communication for this partnership.
 When police or fire departments arrive, security officers are their on-the-ground contacts.
 They provide vital intelligence, including facility layouts, the nature and location of the threat, and real-time updates.